MichaelFlops/poliwat/content/post/first.md

 This is my first online journal entry.
 I'm not a strong writer.
 But I have been journalling extensively since 2011, primarily in [evernote](http://evernote.com).
 My journals as of late have become much more schizo and unreadable lately.
 So my thought is that if I publish them online then they'll be a little more cohesive.
 Also it's an exercise in the practice of vulnerability.
 If you are vulnerable with your friends and enemies, then you can really go far.

 Listening to Kendrick on the Bus.
 I printed out a couple of his songs that I'm working on memorizing.
 That's because when my girlfriend of two years left me, I made a bucket list.
 The things I need to do before I die.
 And for some reason I wrote know every kendrick line.
 It's been a couple months and I've still been working on it.
 I also did acid and walked / ran to the beach overnight, to take a dip in the ocean as a cleanse from her.
 Although I don't want to see her ever again, I do still feel self conscious at the thought of her seeing what I do on the internet.
-After the breakup I made a series of audio journals where I went mad hatter - you can listen to the chaos [here](soundcloud.com/poliwat).
+After the breakup I made a series of audio journals where I went mad hatter - you can listen to the chaos:

+<iframe width="100%" height="450" scrolling="no" frameborder="no" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/playlists/322195091%3Fsecret_token%3Ds-9T9Nm&amp;auto_play=false&amp;hide_related=false&amp;show_comments=true&amp;show_user=true&amp;show_reposts=false&amp;visual=true"></iframe>

 They are private audio tracks, you can only access them through this link.
 Please don't share.
 Or do.
 Who am I talking to, this is my journal?
 Future Michael.

 There was a man on the train today that got real drunk and attacked an employee.
 The police came and I watched the guy down a beer in front of the police before they arrested him.
 Check your posture, [grasshopper](https://soundcloud.com/github/post-office-1-grasshopper-my-grasshopper-v1).